TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 6. Pull the **Trigger** for horizontal calibration.
 7. The mouse should lock to the horizontal axis.
 Use the **A**/**B** buttons (can be held down) to adjust the mouse horizontal range. **A** will increase and **B** will decrease.
 Track the pointer at the left and right edges of the screen while adjusting.
 8. Pull the **Trigger** to finish and return to run mode.
 Values will apply to the currently selected profile in memory.
-9. Recommended (for ATmega users): After confirming the calibration is good, enter pause mode and press Start and Select to save the calibration to non-volatile memory.
+9. After confirming the calibration is good, enter pause mode and press Start and Select to save the calibration to non-volatile memory.
+These will be saved, as well as the active profile, to be restored on replug/reboot.
-   * Else, for **RP2040 users:** Open serial monitor and update the `xCenter`, `yCenter`, `xScale`, and `yScale` values in the profile data array in the sketch.

 Calibration can be cancelled during any step by pressing **Reload** or **Start** or **Select**.
 The gun will return to pause mode if you cancel the calibration.